fibos-team/fibos-backup/README.md

-# eosstore-backup
+# fibos-backup

-Fibos mainnet data backup
+> Fibos mainnet data backup

 In order to ensure the security of the mainnet, we made regular backup of the data.We backup data once a day,and include blocks and state.